VA Certificate of Eligibility

 04: Vietnam War

-05: Entitlement Restored (meaning you had a previous VA loan that was paid in full and you’re now eligible for another one)
+05: The entitlement can restore (meaning a previous VA loan that paid in full, and now the eligibility for another one can established).

 06: Surviving Spouse